 It’s always hardest to run that last mile: And that’s exactly when you need to keep going the most because this is when you are closest to your finish line.

-Together you go farther: Running with a friend, partner, neighbor or anyone can be quite motivating.
+Together we go farther: Running with a friend, partner, neighbor or anyone can be quite motivating.
 It pushes you to keep going even when all you can think of is quitting.
 It has always worked for me and not just in running.
 When was the last time you were lifted by a good friend?

 Running has added much life and perspective to me.
 The challenge, the liveliness, the delayed gratification, proving to myself time and again that I can go beyond my own-made limits.